slfritchie/CorfuDB/src/test/erlang/README.md

 just creates a list of stuff.
 That stuff is a symbolic representation of some SUT commands, e.g. `reset`, `query`, `prepare`, etc.

-Another part of the QuickCheck framework will interpret that command sequence to execute some Erlang functions (with the generated arguments).
+Another part of the QuickCheck framework will interpret a command sequence to execute some Erlang functions (with the generated arguments).
 Here's where the RPC stuff comes into play.